 A simple custard-style crock pot gluten free macaroni and cheese that’s made ridiculously easy without a stove.
 It’s even easier than the boxed kind since you don’t even have to boil the pasta!

 I went from exactly zero slow cookers to two slow cookers in the space of one year.
-We’ve talked about this before, but I just didn’t get them.
+I just didn’t get them.
 You know?

 Along with this ridiculously easy, cheesy, slow cooker gluten free macaroni and cheese, I’m eatin’ some crow.
 Long live the slow cooker!